The Psychology Research Behind B2B Content Intelligence

 The Research Is Clear.
 The Question Is What Your Copy Does With It.

-When you match messaging to personality, it outperforms generic copy across every study we have found.
-COS applies that research to your specific content.
-Paste any B2B copy and see which personality types it reaches, which it misses, and exactly what to change.
+When you match messaging to buyer personality types, it outperforms generic copy across every study in the literature.
+COS applies that research to your specific content — paste any B2B copy and see your personality coverage score, which buyer types you're missing, and exactly what to change.